Understanding the Rules of Thumb for Master Bathroom Layouts

 From there, you can start to “zone” your master bathroom layout according to function.
 Again, size will dictate how many zones you can create within the large space, but here are a few of the more popular requests we get:

-• Standalone tub/bathing area — use rugs, furnishings, and decor to reinforce this as a “spa-quality” space.
-Locate in front of a window to create a focal point to the room.
+- Standalone tub/bathing area — use rugs, furnishings, and decor to reinforce this as a “spa-quality” space.
+Locate in front of a window to create a focal point in the room.

 An Ayars master class in master bath functional zoning

-This spacious modern master bath remodel in Clarksboro, NJ demonstrates functional zoning to a tee.
+This spacious master bathroom layout in Clarksboro, NJ demonstrates functional zoning to a tee.

 Back: Vanity and toileting area